acmtvx/www/conference_series.md

 layout: page
 title: Conference series
 ---
 The Steering Committee of the ACM International Conference on Interactive Experiences for TV and Online Video (ACM TVX) invites bidders for hosting the conference in 2017.
-Applicants should follow the guidelines as described in the 'bidding guidelines document' [INSERT LINK TO DOCUMENT IN ATTACH] and submit their proposals by September 25th 2015 to <mailto:tvxsc@ls.kuleuven.be>, after which the Steering Committee will evaluate all proposals.
+Applicants should follow the guidelines as described in the [a bidding guidelines document link](https://www.dropbox.com/s/zrkhe2eufmm2kst/ACMTVX_biddingProcessGuidelines_2015.pdf?dl=0) and submit their proposals by September 25th 2015 to <mailto:tvxsc@ls.kuleuven.be>, after which the Steering Committee will evaluate all proposals.

 [ACM TVX 2015](http://tvx2015.com/), Brussels, Belgium, June 3-5, 2015, [Proceedings](http://dl.acm.org/citation.cfm?id=2745197)